-With the Master of Public Health (MPH) in Global Health degree from St. Catherine University in St. Paul, MN, you’ll be prepared to work with individuals, families and communities to strengthen health systems and improve public health.
+With the Master of Public Health (MPH) in Global Health degree from St. Kate's St. Paul campus, you’ll be prepared to work with individuals, families and communities to strengthen health systems and improve public health.

 The core of public health is concerned with social responsibility for population health, and ethical and social justice issues related to the health of diverse and global populations.
 St. Catherine’s master's in public health program will prepare you to reduce health disparities and address disease prevention around the world and in your community.
 Our graduates work in government institutions, nonprofit agencies, hospitals and clinics, and a variety of organizations to:

 A dual-degree (3+2) option is available for qualified undergraduate students at St. Catherine University.
 Dual-degree students begin the MPH program during the final year of their bachelor’s degree.